Welcome

 -

-Use zone sensors: Includes the sensors in this zone in the overall alarm system.
+Use the sensors in the area: Includes the sensors in this area in the overall alarm system.

 -